perfekt-sicher-de/sveltekit-site/README.md

 you miss a product or feature just open a issue

-# security bug bounty
+# security bug found?

-you found a secu issue, maybe a security issue, then please contact me directly
+you found a security issue? please contact me direct message/email.